 Arlene collaborates with Professor Edith Hall on the reception of Aristotle beyond the Academy (1600-1922) funded by the Leverhulme Trust 2022-2025.
 In 2024-2025, this project is taking the study of Aristotle into young offenders’ institutions via collaboration with Novus Education.

 Arlene is the co-investigator on the AHRC-funded major inter-disciplinary and multi-institutional Speaking Citizens project which seeks to investigate the politics of speech education in Britain.
 She also leads an inter-disciplinary team of academics at Durham and Cardiff universities on the Shy Bairns Get Nowt project.
-As an AHRC policy fellow, Arlene is expert advisor to the all-party parliamentary group on oracy education and the all-party parliamentary group on political literacy.
+As an AHRC policy fellow, Arlene is expert advisor to the all-party parliamentary group on Classics, all-party parliamentary group on oracy education and the all-party parliamentary group on political literacy.
 She is leading all aspects of stakeholder engagement.
 This builds on her successful leadership of the the AHRC-funded ‘Improving Access to Classical Studies in Museums and Schools’ project.

 Arlene is the Outreach Officer, Council Member and Trustee of the Classical Association, the national subject association for Classics teachers and academics.
 She co-directs the Advocating Classics Education project alongside Professor Edith Hall (Durham University), with whom she is writing a book on the value of Classical studies in contemporary education.
 She chairs the Classics Development Group, a body which brings together learned societies and professional organisations in the field of Classics, to identify and discuss common issues.
 She is the representative for Classics on the British Academy’s National Strategic Committee for Languages, a committee member of the Roman Society, and a steering group member of the British Curriculum Forum.
 She also serves on the US-UK Fulbright Commission Alumni Council.